Women’s Ministry Info

 The purpose of our Titus 2 discipleship groups is to come along-side women in all stages of life and spiritual maturity to provide encouragement, to help women establish relationships with other women, and to help women learn to apply Biblical principles in their relationships and circumstances as they seek to live for the glory of God.

-These small groups of 3-4 women meet at least once a month with an older believer and commit for one semester at a time (3-6 months).
+These small groups of 4-5 women meet at least once a month with an older believer and commit for one year at a time (9-12 months).

 These groups are open to all women, ages 16 and up.
 If you are interested in joining a Titus 2 discipleship group, please contact Pam Carson or go to our FAQ page for more information.